Pronaaf2k/portfoliowebsite/src/pages/about-me.md

  I am deeply committed to developing **Inclusive EdTech** solutions and specialized **accessibility applications**.
 Projects like **QuickSight** (an accessibility app for colorblind and visually impaired users) are central to my portfolio, aiming to make digital content universally accessible.

+## 🏆 Recent Achievements

+I recently participated in the Solvio AI Hackathon 2025 and achieved a **top 20 ranking out of 900 competing teams**—a significant milestone in my first hackathon experience.
+This achievement reinforced my commitment to building innovative solutions and working effectively in collaborative, high-pressure environments.

 ## 🛠️ Projects and Contributions

 A significant part of my learning comes from building things.
 I've developed a range of projects from data pipelines to deep-learning models.
 You can find detailed descriptions of my featured work like **EDUTrack**, **ACADEMIQ**, and **SuperResAI** in my projects section.

  I believe in continuous learning, which means diving into new libraries, exploring different programming paradigms with languages like **Java** and **C++**, and leveraging data tools like **NumPy** and **Pandas** for processing and analysis.